mekstuff/PowerHorseEngine_2-26-23_/docs/Getting Started/Setup.md

 The `ico` is a very important folder that is used by alot of core scripts.
 It is a folder that the image provider uses to access images. learn about the [ImageProvider](#) here

 !!!tip
-    It is recommended that all your projects should contain a mdi ico module, the mdi module is a ico module for Material Design Icons by Google (rbx img urls by qweery)
+    It is recommended that all your projects should contain a mdi ico module, the mdi module is a ico module for Material Design Icons by Google (rbx img urls by Qweery)

     To add Material Design Icons to your project, within the `ico` folder, create a `ModuleScript` named `mdi` and paste the following script into the module